SiBush/SelfieSnap/README.md

 * Targets Android 4.0

-* Uses apache commons io 2.4
+* Uses apache commons io 2.4 to convert image files so that Parse can understand them

-* Uses Picasso 2.3.4
+* Uses Picasso 2.3.4 to recieve/display images from Parse url

-* Built with a Parse backend
+* Uses a Parse BaaS to allow user sign ups, friends, and sending of messages.